Oscillator Calibration Guide

 7. Check the frequency of the oscillation.
 If it is precisely 4 times your base frequency (in this case, 400Hz), then you are done.
 If not, proceed to step 8.

 8. If it is flat (e.g. below 400 Hz), turn the trimpot on the rear of the module a few degrees CW for Mangrove or a few degrees CCW for Three Sisters.
 If it is sharp, turn the trimpot a few degrees CCW for Mangrove or a few degrees CW for Three Sisters.
-NB: You are *not* trying to tune it to 400Hz!
+Please note: you are *not* trying to tune it to 400Hz!
 You are instead changing the *scaling* of the input voltage range, and after turning need to repeat this process!

 9. Repeat Steps 4-9.